Outsmart-OOH/ooh_open_direct/docs/v1-2/OpenDirect_OOH_1-5-1_v1-2.md

 OOH Media physically manifests itself as display of the advert on a frame at a defined location and time which then gives an audience in the vicinity of that event an opportunity to see the advertising.

-OOHDirect1.5.1 uses the OpenDirect (OOH) OOHbject object (see section 3.9) to discover and target the multidimensional aspect of OOH media.
+OpenDirect(OOH)1.5.1 uses the OpenDirect (OOH) OOHbject object to discover and target the multidimensional aspect of OOH media.

+See the [OOHbject Example Repository](https://github.com/Outsmart-OOH/ooh_open_direct_examples/tree/main/1-5-1_v1/OOHbject_Scenarios) for a description of the OOHbject Schema variation when used in the context of Product, Availability and Line operations.

 ![OOHbject Summary](Pictures/OOHbject_Summary.png)